derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Cache/Index.rst

 Since TYPO3 does not know, which records a plugin will show, it can not automatically consider starttime/stoptime of e.g. event records for the page cache lifetime calculation.
-It has to be configured that TYPO3 will include the starttime/stoptime of records in the page cache lifetime calculation using `config.cache` as described in the `TypoScript reference <https://docs.typo3.org/m/typo3/reference-typoscript/master/en-us/Setup/Config/Index.html#cache>`__
+It has to be configured that TYPO3 will include the starttime/stoptime of records in the page cache lifetime calculation using :php:`config.cache` as described in the `TypoScript reference <https://docs.typo3.org/m/typo3/reference-typoscript/master/en-us/Setup/Config/Index.html#cache>`__

 Example::